 The batter is made from rice flour, turmeric powder, and water.
 The crepe is typically stuffed with bean sprouts, green onion, mung bean, and shrimp – though it can be stuffed with other meats as well.
 The verdict?
 Of course, it’s more delicious in Vietnam… but we’ll certainly be eating it at home too 🙂

 Well, there you have it!
-These were our favorite foods in each of the 9 countries we’ve visited in SE Asia on this epic journey.
-The traditional foods and national dishes found across SE Asia are amazing and it was tough to pick our favorites!
+These were our favorite foods in each of the 9 SE Asian countries we’ve visited on this epic journey.
+The traditional foods and national dishes found across Asia are amazing and it was tough to pick our favorites!
 There are certainly many more delicious dishes we fell in love with.
 What are your favorites?
 We’d love to hear them!

 Share this: use the sharing icons below to share this with your friends!
 And be sure to share your adventures with us on Facebook and Instagram (tag @LifeIsMeantForExploring to make sure we see it 🙂 ).
 Pinterest fan?
 Pin one of the images below!